 Castiglione still consists of a striking medieval fortress that has largely remained intact over the centuries, making the entire village a lively monument worth exploring.
-It’s a rarity to find instances of fortified villages this complete, plus a fortress that still stands strong in its centuries-old splendor and the keeps that wow with their majesty.
+It’s a rarity to find instances of fortified villages this complete, plus a fortress that still stands strong in its centuries-old splendor – not to mention the towers, which are amazing in their majesty.

 It’s also worth visiting the Parco della Rimembranza, which leads to the impressive Torrione della Brunella, affording breathtaking views over the valley.
 In the summer, visitors can take a look at the jail cells in which bandits were imprisoned in the keep.

-Architectural features of interest can also be found in other villages, such as the Church of San Pellegrino, which dominates the entire Serchio Valley from on high and holds the relics of San Pellegrino and San Bianco.
-Also in San Pellegrino head to the Museum of the Countryside and the Past, an interesting look at how family life used to be in the mountains.
+Architectural features of interest can also be found in other villages, such as the Church of San Pellegrino, which overlooks the entire Serchio Valley and holds the relics of San Pellegrino and San Bianco.
+It’s also worth heading to the Museum of the Countryside and the Past, an interesting look at how family life used to be in the mountains.